 During the 1990s, he won British Formula Renault and finished third in the Indy Lights series.
 Smith debuted at Le Mans in 2000 and participated eight times, gaining the biggest success in 2003, taking the overall victory in the world's greatest endurance race.
-In recent years, Smith was 2011 American Le Mans champion.
+In 2011, Guy Smith was the American Le Mans champion.

 Plenty of second places early in a career